devgateway/www.developmentgateway.org/_posts/2014-09-11-test-driving-the-open-contracting-data-standard.md

 created: 1410458618
 old_path: news/test-driving-open-contracting-data-standard
 title: Test Driving the Open Contracting Data Standard
-lede: Development Gateway’s dgMarket was one of the first global e-procurement platforms.
+excerpt: Development Gateway’s dgMarket was one of the first global e-procurement platforms.
   Since 2003, dgMarket has aggregated tender notices, contract awards and bidding documents from national governments and development agencies. dgMarket now lists over a million opportunities every year from 170 countries, representing around